Our Mission Statement:

 Revival is held on Monday - Wednesday nights following Homecoming.
 Come join us for exciting preaching and wonderful music as we seek to revive ourselves in our faith journey.

 Bible Studies occur periodically through the year.
-Contact Pastor Lauren if you are interested.
+Contact Pastor Dan Kim if you are interested [Pastor@GumSpringUMC.org].

 Community Easter and Halloween Events